-Chef Trey Foshee's three-story, three-decade-old dining complex underwent a major revamping this year, after which the second floor reopened as a craft cocktail bar (Level 2) with casual lunch and dinner options.
-The rooftop restaurant Ocean Terrace has more seating now, but the best dining option is the first-floor California Modern restaurant, where Foshee’s eight-course tasting menu excels at delivering creative, farm-and-ocean-fresh cuisine.
+Chef Trey Foshee's three-story, three-decade-old dining complex underwent a major revamping in 2016, after which the second floor reopened as a craft cocktail bar with casual lunch and dinner options.
+The rooftop restaurant Ocean Terrace has more seating now, but the best dining option is still the first-floor California Modern restaurant, where the newest eight-course tasting menu created by Foshee and chef de cuisine Jonathan Bautista excels at delivering creative, farm-and-ocean-fresh dishes.
 1250 Prospect St.; 858-454-4244; georgesatthecove.com.

 La Jolla Playhouse